LGBTQ culture in Hong Kong: Business

 There are visible and invisible pink businesses in Hong Kong.

-The visible ones are located mainly in Central, conspicuously in Lan Kwai Fong and SoHo area, as well as Wanchai.
+The visible ones are located mainly in Central, conspicuously in Lan Kwai Fong and SoHo area, such as FLM, LinQ Bar and Fagai as well as Wanchai.
 Locating in such bustling commercial areas, a "niche enclave" (Yue and Leung, 2017) is formed within the mainstream consumption area.
 The invisible ones are located in anonymous upstairs areas in Causeway Bay, Mongkok and Tsim Sha Tsui.
 There are also pop-up stores.
 They are usually known and operated on insiders' word-of-mouth knowledge.

 Lesbian spaces are located mainly in Causeway Bay, Tsim Sha Tsui and Mong Kok.
 They appear to be safe and comfortable to lesbians with the absence of men, the occurrence of sexual and verbal harassment is therefore reduced.

 The invisible pink stores shows queer spaces are still marginalized in the city when facing the sexuality hegemony.

 Bars and cafés

 Volume Up, the first LGBT-oriented record label in Hong Kong, was founded by Evan Steer.